Ackee-Blockchain/wake/docs/testing-framework/events-and-errors.md

 # Events and errors

-Woke testing framework provides a way to test events and errors emitted by the tested contract.
+Wake testing framework provides a way to test events and errors emitted by the tested contract.

 ## Events